-How do I report an accident at work?
+One important question you may have is how do I report an accident at work?
 The best and simplest way to do so is to contact your employer or the relevant person at your company and ask to fill out an accident report.
 A report or record should be made in the accident report book or log at the earliest possible opportunity after the accident has happened.
-Who is responsible for filling in the accident book could depend on the victims level of injury.
-Ideally, the designated person at the company or public place should enter the information with the injured party.
-However, if they were seriously hurt and required immediate treatment this may not be possible.
-In this case, the injuries could be recorded in the book by a work colleague (if reporting an accident at work) or someone else who you ask to complete it.

 If you had an accident at work but didn’t report it as yet, you need to do so as soon as possible, especially if you were injured in the workplace.
 People are required to inform an employer of an accident and of being hurt as soon as possible.
 If they can not do so because of their level of injury and are unable to work for more than seven days because of how you were hurt, the employer has to report the accident.

-Do I need an accident book?
-Any company which employs ten (or more) people is legally required to keep a workplace accident report book.
-The employer is legally required to keep this information and it must be safely kept for a three year period.
-It should be kept in a safe location where the information is kept safe and secure.
+The employer is legally required to safely keep information in the accident book for a three year period.
+It should be kept in a safe location where the information is kept secure.

 If a company has ten or more employees or if the company owns or occupies a mine, factory or a quarry, there is a legal requirement to have an accident book in public places.
 This requirement is set out in the Social Security (Claims and Payments) Regulations 1979.

 However, even if an employer does not meet these criteria, or if they are a public place which does not have a requirement under this act to retain and record information, they must still make sure to record and report any incidents which fall under the RIDDOR as looked at above.
-A full list of reportable incidents can be found here.
+A full list of reportable incidents can be found on the HSE website.

 If you have been hurt in a public place, such as at work, you could reasonably ask how long do I have to report an accident at work?
 The responsible party, such as an employer, should be informed of any accident in which you were hurt as soon as you can after the incident happening.
 This is the same for whether you were hurt in a minor or a severe way.